donn/RRAD/README.md

-# RRAC
+# RRAD
-The Request-Reply-Acknowledge-Crash protocol:
+The Request-Reply-Acknowledge-Die library.

+(Though here, it's more like request-acknowledge-die...)

-A (somewhat) reliable protocol written on top of UDP.
+Some reliability on top of UDP.

 # Requirements
 A competent C++17 compiler, mostly POSIX-compliant operating system.